gwygonik/SquiggleDrawInkscape/README.md

 ![SquiggleDraw UI with CMYK Example](./images/ss_1.png?raw=true)

+How to use:
+1. Select the image you want to convert.
+2. Go to the top menus Extetions -> Render -> SquiggleDraw
+3. Enable Live preview check box
+4. Experiment with parameters Until you are happy with the Results
+5. Click Apply

+Features:
+- Control over the number of rows and Colloms
+- Size of a Squiggle
+- Frequency of a Squiggle
+- Inverting image
+- Path direction:
+  - ->
+  - <-
+  - Connected
+- Modes:
+  - Single-color mode
+  - CMYK color mode

-This is a complete rewrite with new version of the primary algorithm, taking into account differences in programming language and host application.
+This is a complete rewrite with the new version of the primary algorithm, taking into account differences in programming language and host application.

 Compared to the Processing version, this extension:
 - is faster